You are currently viewing Mental Illnesses and ICU Families: What to Know

 Taking good care of the loved one who is in ICU is not enough.
 Therefore, it is important for their family members to stay in good health so that they are able to take proper care of the loved one and help them lead a healthy life.

 One can take care of themselves by eating healthy, practicing yoga and meditation, exercising regularly, communicating with friends, joining a support group, being kind to oneself, maintaining a personal diary, and staying active.
-Following these tips can be helpful and help one ensure that there is no risk of developing any form of mental illness.
+Following these tips can be helpful and help one ensure that there is no risk of developing any form of mental illnesses.

 Treatment for depression